calliekobayashi/Getting-and-Cleaning-Data-Course-Project/README.md

 3.Name activities in dataset

-4. column name lebeling (which was performed during the reading section)
+4.column name lebeling (which was performed during the reading section)
-5.

 5.Create a tidy dataset with average average of each variable for each activity and each subject